ar2849/Metis-Project-Two/README.md

 **Impacts in the scope of the project:**
  - To create a prediction model for total domestic gross in the United States
  - To determine the salient features for predicting Domestic Box Office Revenues in the United States

+ **Workflow**

+ Created databases using the Numbers webpage and Box Office Mojo, which are noted in their respective jupyter notebooks.
+Then joined the datasets and conduct cleaning, preprocessing, EDA, and linear regression within the Regression notebook.